GDXN/MangaCMS/README.md

 Note: All paths **MUST** be absolute.
 Some of the threading somewhere is eating the environment information.
 Rather then try to track down where in the complex dependency system the environment variables are being modified, it's easier to just use absolute paths.
 (Note: this means that paths like `~/blah` will also not work.
 You have to specify `/home/{username}/blah`).

  - `pickedDir`         = Directories in this folder are preferentially used, and if a download goes in this directory, it is highlighted in the web interface.
  - `baseDir`           = This is where the bulk manga downloads go, if a folder is not found in the "picked" directory..

+ - `djMoeDir`          = And DoujinMoe files
+ - 'puRinDir'          = Pururin Files
+ - 'ExhenMadokamiDir'  = ExHen.madokami Files
+ - 'fkDir'             = Fakku Files Files
  - `fufuDir`           = Where Fufufuu.net files go
- - `djMoeDir`   = And DoujinMoe files

  - `dbName`      = Where to place the SQLite database used for storing downloads.
 I normally just put it in the repo root.
  - `webCtntPath` = Path to the `ctnt` directory in the repo.